HSLdevcom/jore4/wiki/architecture-meetings.md

   * How to check consistency / integrity before changing data?
 (Both priority and validity period affect the actually valid set of time at a certain point of time)

 **3. Coding conventions (nullability, collection libraries, etc)**
+  * Both frontend and backend conventions / libraries can be discussed, see ticket jore4#290

 **4. Status of different proof-of-concept / trial tracks**

+**5. Gather / check questions on Hastus-integration (ticket jore4#14)**
+  * Questions should be added to ticket and finally be sent / presented to Hastus-owner(s)

 2021-04-07 Architecture meeting
 -------------------------------